altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 "FL__F::And it was that much, that was probably the best way forward" "G::What do you mean?"
 "M::So it could have killed me."
-~She said it to herself~
-"FL__F::Well, it's not accumulating that much Algera to do anything good.
+~She said it to herself, Kent could hear, but flanagan went on~ "FL__F::Well, it's not accumulating that much Algera to do anything good.
 Dispersing it means it will be harder to recollect."
 "A::No, assholes will just funnel it to themselves.
 That'll keep happening until there's a tight nit group that doesn't hate each other."
-*Felix took a sip of his tea, and sat down* "FL__F::Still, that will take time, and it's better than destroying that much Algera."
+*Flanagan took a sip of his tea, and sat down* "FL__F::Still, that will take time, and it's better than destroying that much Algera."
 "A::What was your plan?"
 "FL__F::Put the Algera in Martha over there."